damianhakert/damianhakert.github.io/source/_posts/2016-03-16-if-you-were-not-following-gitlab-for-the-last-two-years.md

 Stay tuned and [follow me on Twitter](https://twitter.com/inemation).

 I'm always happy to answer your questions in comments or personally.
-Over the next several weeks I will be attending the following Ukrainian Ruby-meetups, where we can catch up:
+Over the next several weeks I will be speaking at the following Ukrainian Ruby-meetups, where we can catch up:

 - [Ruby Meditation, Kiev](https://www.facebook.com/events/406794219490854/) (March 18)
 - [Pivorak, Lviv](https://www.facebook.com/pivorak/) (March 26)